Stock Option Plans

 A summary of stock option activity is as follows:

-A summary of the Company’s non-vested options for the three-months ended March 31, 2019 and year ended December 31, 2018, are presented below:
+A summary of the Company’s non-vested options for the years ended December 31, 2017 and year ended December 31, 2016 are presented below:

 The Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
-The range of fair value assumptions related to options issued were as follows for the:
+The range of fair value assumptions related to options issued outstanding were as follows for the years ended December 31:

-The expected volatility was calculated based on the historical volatility of the Company.
+The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company, and the historical volatility of the Company.
 The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
-The expected dividend yield was zero, because the Company does not anticipate paying a dividend within the relevant timeframe.
+The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant timeframe.
 Due to a lack of historical information needed to estimate the Company’s expected term, it was estimated using the simplified method allowed.

 The Company records forfeitures as they occur and reverses compensation cost previously recognized, in the period the award is forfeited, for an award that is forfeited before completion of the requisite service period.

 During the year ended December 31, 2017, the Company issued 645,288 shares of common stock in connection with the cashless exercise of stock options for 100,000, 45,000, and 625,000 shares of common stock at $0.155, $0.06, and $0.06, respectively, per share with 124,712 shares of common stock withheld with an aggregate fair market value equal to the aggregate exercise price.

 The Company recognized stock based compensation expense related to options during the: